aukilabs/hagall-common/README.md

 # Hagall Common Libraries

-This repository contains packages that are commonly used by Hagal & Other backend services in Aukilabs.
+This repository contains packages that are commonly used by Hagall & other backend services in Auki Labs.

 ## Packages